 Open Space: In accordance with Policy 4.5-f. there are 3 types of Open Space required for the project; Required Open Space - 66.67% of the gross acres; Exterior Open Space - 50% and Large Contiguous Open Space - 33.33%.
 The Exterior Open Space shall be limited to preservation, conservation, passive and/or active recreation, perimeter landscape buffers, rural parkways, pedestrian pathways and greenways, wetlands, bona fide agriculture, regional water management, fallow land, perimeter water management areas, public and/or private civic uses, and/or, equestrian uses.
 Perimeter water management areas shall only count as Exterior Open Space if the water management area is accessible to the general public from a publically accessible buffer or open space tract that includes a minimum 8-foot wide paved pedestrian pathway that connects the perimeter of the site to the water management area.
 Perimeter water management areas shall be available for use by the general public for fishing and non-motorized boating activities.
 Land area allocated as Exterior Open Space counts towards meeting the minimum Required Open Space.
-Contiguous Open Space requirement is shown on the Preliminary Master Plan as Open Space Pod 1 (640 Acres) and Open Space Pod 2 (1067.93 Acres).
+The Large Contiguous Open Space requirement is shown on the Preliminary Master Plan with two distinct areas; Conceptual Impoundment Expansion area with 640 acres and Water Resources / Agriculture area with 1067.93 acres.
 Their combined acreage exceeds the minimum required of 33.33% and is depicted on the Site Specific FLUA Conceptual Plan approved by the Board of County Commissioners.
-Land area allocated as part of the 33.33% contiguous open space counts towards meeting the minimum Required Open Space
+Land area allocated as part of the 33.33% contiguous open space counts towards meeting the minimum Required Open Space.